 Random facts: I’m an art student with faraway dreams of becoming a real salary-bringing author.
 My free time is spent studying, writing, drawing, and an unhealthy time reading everything I can get my hands on.
 Currently; Fanfiction.

 I used to hate not finishing reading a book or a story, but since coming to this site I’ve begun to simply not care.
-There have been several occasions where I’ve stopped reading not because the story was bad, but because I got distracted by something shinier.
+There's simply too much stories everywhere!
+There has been several occasions where I’ve stopped reading not because the story was bad, but because I got distracted by something shinier.
 And I always find something shiny.
 ALWAYS.
 It’s a curse, I tell you.
 I read a minimum of twenty thousand words every day, though a lot more if I’m free, so I’m a fast reader on top of a fandom jumper.
 Every genre and pairing is alright to my eyes, so I don’t shun any story because of that.
 Only when their grammar looks like mine five years ago (really, really bad) do I turn away.
 That actually increases the fanfictions I can read by the thousand.
 How artsome.

 Do you want to know another interesting fact?
 I’ve never been that good with writing.
 The act of formulating words and showing what I mean...
 No, not my strong side.
-My Swedish teacher always lamented about how little talent I had in reading and writing (and talking).
+My Swedish teacher always lamented about how little talent I had in reading and writing (and speech).
 Only when I was eight did I begin to understand what those squiggly lines were supposed to mean.
 My English teachers over the years have also shaken their heads about how far behind I was compared to the rest of the class.
 I actually had to attend special classes.

 Then one day, something just clicked inside my brain.
 I understood Swedish and began to devour fantasy books.
 Suddenly I was ahead of my class, and people looked to me for guidance.
 Years later, same thing happened with English.
 And here I am, having found my desire to write and communicate with the world about how I see it.
 It might perhaps only be fanfiction, but it’s great training material; a stepping stone towards what every teacher I have known said would be impossible for me.